CostaliyA/Flow-OPD/README.md

 ## Acknowledgements

-We sincerely thank the [flow-grpo](https://github.com/huggingface/flow-grpo) project for providing foundational insights into applying GRPO to flow matching models, which inspired key aspects of Flow-OPD's design.
+This repo is based on [flow-grpo](https://github.com/yifan123/flow_grpo).
+We thank the authors for their valuable contributions to the AIGC community.